Phil Mooney: Early life

 Born in Brisbane on 19 January 1965 and is the son of former Australian rugby hooker Paul Mooney.
 Phil Mooney was an accomplished fly-half at junior level and premier level.
 Mooney attended Brisbane Grammar School and played in the First XV at number 10 for three years.
 He was selected in Queensland schoolboys and played in the Brisbane under 19 team and later the Brisbane opens team.

 Playing career

 He played over 100 premier games for Brisbane rugby club Wests between 1986 and 1994.
 He was part of the Australian Club Championship winning side in 1986 against Parramatta (22-12).
 His team were also runners up in the World Club Championship in France that same year.

 Mooney was an accomplished cricketer playing three years in Brisbane Grammar School First XI (one year as captain).
-His cricket career lead him towards 8 years in First Class Cricket for Western Suburbs Cricket Club in Brisbane.
+His cricket career led him towards 8 years in First Class Cricket for Western Suburbs Cricket Club in Brisbane.
 However, it was his rugby career that directed him to becoming a professional coach.
 From 1986 to 1994 he played Premier grade in the position of fly-half.
 In 1995 he coached Colts One (now called Premier Colts), and coached Premiership winning Colts One for Wests in 1997 and 1998.